 Atta Cake is a soft, moist, and wholesome whole wheat cake.
-It is an eggless cake that has no butter or maida (all-purpose flour).
+It is an eggless, zero butter, one bowl cake recipe.
 With a handful of basic pantry staples, you can bake a healthy cake to satiate those teatime sweet cravings!
-It is a one-bowl cake recipe.
+Be sure to watch the video.

 What is atta?

 Atta is a Hindi term, commonly used in India for whole wheat flour.
 Also known as gehun ka atta.
 Atta is a flour prepared with whole wheat grains (gehun).
 It is not refined flour.